 Talend Fuzzy Matching

 The Talend Fuzzy Matching or tFuzzyMatch component compares the source data (main table) column value with the reference table (lookup table).
-Talend Fuzzy returns the matching value in the lookup table along with the distance in an integer value.
+Fuzzy returns the matching value in the lookup table along with the distance in an integer value.

 The Talend Fuzzy matching is very useful in correcting the typing mistakes that happened while entering the data.
-By using this Talend Fuzzy Matching, we can simply compare the incoming data with the original table that we stored in the database, and correct the mistakes.
+By using this Fuzzy Matching, we can simply compare the incoming data with the original table that we stored in the database, and correct the mistakes.

 In this Talend Fuzzy Matching example, we use the source or main table data from a text file and the lookup table from the SQL database.
 The following screenshot shows the data inside the original table.